Written by Brandon Hubbell

 Although these are also accompanied by the default perks Adaptive Frame which says that it makes it “more reliable and sturdy” and Under Pressure that increases stability and accuracy the lower your magazine gets.
 With all of these perks together, it makes the Ghost Primus a pretty great gun for PvE and even for the Leviathan Raid aka Calus Raid (if you don’t have the guns that are best for the raid); which coincidentally is where this gun is able to randomly drop or from the Leviathan Raid Engrams.
 Better be prepared to deal with lots of mobs if you really want the Ghost Primus!

-Here coming in at number four on our list is one of the Legendary Energy Auto Rifles that I think everyone can appreciate and it is the Valakadyn!
+Here coming in at number seven on our list is one of the Legendary Energy Auto Rifles that I think everyone can appreciate and it is the Valakadyn!

 This Rapid-Fire Framed weapon is definitely a fun gun to run around with and use by taking down shields and burning through mob groups; especially if you’ve mastered the recoil on it, but better yet if you get the perks that compliment each other greatly.